mobley-trent/INTERNSAVY/README.md

 ## Kaggle API
 To access the data remotely, I made use of the Kaggle API which pulls the data directly into Google Colab.
 You will need to have an account on Kaggle to use the API if you wish to do the same.
 The option to use the data locally is available if you clone the repo.
-If you do, run this code in Colab to upload your Kaggle API key:
+If you have an account, run this code in Colab to upload your Kaggle API key:

 ```
 from google.colab import files